Jind Kaur: Regency

 Pashaura Singh arrived in Lahore in January 1845.
-He was received with honour but was persuaded to return to his estates by the army and a promise of an increase in his jagir.
-However, in July he took the fort at Attock and declared himself to be the ruler of the Punjab.
+He was received with honour but was persuaded to return to his estates by the army and with the promise of an increase in his jagir.
+However, in July he took the fort at Attock and declared himself the ruler of the Punjab.
 A force commanded by Chatar Singh besieged the fort and forced him to surrender on the promise of a safe conduct.
-However Jawahar Singh had decided that he posed too great a risk to the young Maharaja and he was secretly taken back to Attock and strangled.
+However Jawahar had decided that Pashaura posed too great a risk to the young Maharaja and he was secretly taken back to Attock and strangled.
 For his involvement in this, Jawahar Singh was stabbed to death in front of his sister, the agonised Maharani.

 On 13 December 1845 the British Governor-General, Sir Henry Hardinge, issued a proclamation declaring war on the Sikhs.
 The causes and conduct of the First Anglo-Sikh War are described fully elsewhere.
-The Sikhs lost the war, due, they claimed, to the treachery of their commander-in-chief, Lal Singh and Raja Tej Singh, who failed to attack when the British were at his mercy during the battle of Ferozeshah and later sank the Sikh bridge of boats in the battle of Sobraon.
+The Sikhs lost the war, due, they claimed, to the treachery of their commander-in-chief, Lal Singh and Tej Singh, who failed to attack when the British were at his mercy during the battle of Ferozeshah and later sank the Sikh bridge of boats in the battle of Sobraon.
 The terms of the Treaty of Lahore, signed in March 1846, were punitive but the seven-year-old Duleep Singh remained as Maharaja and Jind Kaur was to remain as regent.
 However, in December, she was replaced by a Council of Regency, controlled by a British Resident, and awarded an annual pension of 150,000 rupees.